Bennett Camping Adventure

 - Facilities at Chilkoot Trail Village are for registered guests only.

 For those overnighting in Bennett, Camping Permits are required.
 There is no onsite registration.
-Permits are available from Skookum Jim House in Carcross or the Trail Centre in Skagway.
+Permits are available from the Parks Canada office in Whitehorse or the Trail Centre in Skagway.

 - Camp only in designated campsites.
 One tent per campsite

-- Promotional Offer: $9.80 per campsite per night (includes GST)
+- Promotional Offer: Wednesday and Thursday nights, $9.80 per campsite per night (includes GST)

 Your Bennett Camping Permit is also valid for day use on the Canadian portion of the Chilkoot Trail.